shallomkanyori/alx-higher_level_programming/0x00-python-hello_world/README.md

 **Task 7: Copy - Cut - Paste.**
 Complete the given source code that prints the first 3 letters, the last 2 letters and the string without the first and last letters of the variable `word`.
 Your program should be exactly 8 lines long.
 You are not allowed to use any loops or conditional statements.

+**Task 8: Create a new sentence.**
+Complete the given source code to print `object-oriented programming with Python`, followed by a new line.
+You are not allowed to use any loops or conditional statements.
+Your program should be exactly 5 lines long.
+You are not allowed to create new variables.
+You are not allowed to use string literals.